dmitryhits/lib2nbdev/README.md

 # lib2nbdev
-> An all-inclusive package for converting your existing libraries and projects into `nbdev` ones developed by Novetta
+> An all-inclusive package for converting your existing libraries and projects into `nbdev` ones developed by Novetta.

 [nbdev](nbdev.fast.ai) is a fantastic workflow aimed at centralizing documentation, testing, and source code generation all out of one place: Jupyter Notebooks.
 However, what if you already have an existing project?
 As it stands the only way to convert your library over is through manual tasks (which can take > 30 hrs!).